navattic.identify({ email: user.email })

 The best AI-powered RFP software constantly scans your connected systems to identify outdated and inconsistent content.
 Think of it as an automated content audit that runs 24/7.
 The AI proactively flags old statistics, conflicting statements, or retired product names before they can ever make it into a proposal.
 This automated governance saves countless hours of manual review and dramatically reduces the risk of submitting a proposal with embarrassing or damaging errors.

-Track Your Performance with Real-Time Reports
+Measure Performance with Real-Time Dashboards

 How do you know if your response process is actually effective?
 Without data, you’re just guessing.
 AI brings powerful analytics to your RFX workflow, giving you clear insights into your team’s performance and the return on your efforts.